Tiger-Sized Dental Surgery

 The team was amazing and a dream come true for all of us at CARE.
 A Big Thanks to all of you who have donated your time to give Tinkerbell and Rasa a better life!
 We at CARE are humbled by your selfless work.
 Please learn more and thank the doctors at PEIVDF on the web at www.peteremilyfoundation.org.
 Now our kitties can eat their dinner without their mouths hurting!
 Thanks PEIVDF!
 Also a Special Thank You goes out to Pizza Hut of Bridgeport for generously providing lunch to over 20 volunteers during the Surgery!

-Read about the surgery on the PEIVDF website HERE.
+Read about the surgery and see pictures on the PEIVDF website HERE.